 But there’s one process I’m not a fan of that may surprise you: the “five-year plan.”
 Anyone who has ever raised any amount of money has been asked the question, “where do you see this company in five years?”
 The investors want projections — and for good reason — but it’s ultimately a trivial exercise because of one thing: it’s based on time.

 There’s just no good way to predict what will happen when time is a factor.
 The world moves in unexpected ways, and everything from the stock market to the newest social media platform to who is sitting in the Oval Office will have an impact on what the next five years will look like.
 More than that, it allows you to make easy assumptions based on growth projections compounded over months.
-Eventually, the numbers start to look ridiculous, and I challenge anyone to tell them to investors with a straight face.
+Eventually, the numbers start to look ridiculous, and I challenge anyone to present them to investors with a straight face.
 It also shows little to no knowledge of how your business will operate at scale.

 Brad explained to me that no one is looking for a crystal ball, and no one expects exact projections.
 Investors are looking for a solid framework of how your company will grow and succeed, and they want to understand all of the assumptions underpinning that framework.
 Still, there’s a better way.
 I didn’t come up with it and Brad didn’t either.
 If you did, Constant Reader, please let me know so I can give you credit.